dahvo/Comma-Dash-Cam-Data-Sync/README.md

-# Comma AI Dash cam Footage Sync Tool using SFTP
+# Comma AI Dash Cam Footage Sync Tool using SFTP

 This Python script synchronizes dash cam footage between a [Comma](https://comma.ai/shop/comma-3x) and a local directory on a computer using SFTP.